ot4i/app-connect-templates/resources/markdown/Synchronize data between Amazon DynamoDB and Google Cloud BigQuery_instructions.md

-To refer to these instructions while editing the flow, open [the github page](https://github.com/ot4i/app-connect-templates/blob/master/resources/markdown/Synchronize%20data%20between%20Amazon%20DynamoDB%20and%20Google%20Big%20Query_instructions.md) (opens in a new window).
+To refer to these instructions while editing the flow, open the [GitHub page](https://github.com/ot4i/app-connect-templates/blob/master/resources/markdown/Synchronize%20data%20between%20Amazon%20DynamoDB%20and%20Google%20Cloud%20BigQuery_instructions.md) (opens in a new window).

 1. Click **Create flow** to start using the template.
 2. Click **Operations**, and then click **Edit flow**.